 The Mental Health Student Services Act

-The Mental Health Student Services Act provides grants for partnerships between county mental health agencies and local education agencies to deliver school-based mental health services to young people and their families.
+The Mental Health Student Services Act (MHSSA) provides grants for partnerships between county mental health agencies and local education agencies to deliver school-based mental health services to young people and their families.
 These partnerships support outreach to identify early signs of unmet mental health needs, reduce stigma and discrimination, and prevent unmet mental health needs from becoming severe and disabling.

 by now.
 Take care, Mrs. R :)”